 Selecting a course will auto-publish the capture to the course

-If you select a course for your ad hoc capture, a class is automatically created, using the name you enter, to hold the capture, and will contain the capture for student viewing once completed.
-You can set the availability for the capture if you need to limit when it can be viewed, but the class is automatically created in the course and the capture is auto-published there when complete.
+If you select a course for your ad hoc capture, you can choose to either publish into a pre-existing class without video/audio media or create a new one.
+When creating a new class, it is created using the name you enter, to hold the capture, and will contain the capture for student viewing once completed.
+You can set the availability for captures if you need to limit when it can be viewed, but the capture is auto-published when complete.

 Note that if your institution provides closed captions for captures, AND captures are not made available until they have captions applied, your ad hoc capture will not be available to students until closed captioning is complete.

 Ad hoc captures cannot interfere with scheduled captures

 Ad hoc captures, regardless of how they are initiated, cannot interfere with a scheduled capture currently slated for the same room/device.
 If you attempt to run an ad hoc capture whose duration will conflict with a scheduled capture, you will receive a warning message.
 You will be given the opportunity to run the ad hoc capture for the available time, however, if this meets your needs.
 Otherwise, you will need to run the ad hoc capture in a different room or using a different capture appliance/method.

 When using Universal Capture with a managed device (Pro, Pod, or UC: Classroom), you cannot start an ad hoc capture within five minutes of the next scheduled recording.
 The scheduled capture requires a "preroll" period before it can begin, and clicking Record will start the upcoming scheduled recording early.